Best SEO Keyword Research Tools: A True-Cost Buyer's Guide

 Six buying categories.
 Match yourself to one — you only need to understand the category that fits your time budget.

-• Free tools — Google Keyword Planner, AnswerThePublic free, Reddit, Autocomplete.
+- Free tools — Google Keyword Planner, AnswerThePublic free, Reddit, Autocomplete.
 Raw ideas, high effort.
-Best for pre-revenue validation (see Zapier's free-tool roundup).
+Best for pre-revenue validation.

 Recommended picks by user profile

-• Solo operator who wants to stop planning and start writing: VarynForge.
-Skip tool evaluation; pay for output.
+- Solo operator who wants to stop planning and start writing: a content-opportunity service.
+Trade tool evaluation for managed briefs.

-• Hands-off operator: SEO agency if budget allows; otherwise a content-opportunity service for 75% of the outcome at 25% of the price.
+- Hands-off operator: SEO agency if budget allows; otherwise a content-opportunity service for managed briefs and lower planning effort, accepting reduced scope.

 How to test a tool: a 4-step trial workflow